 Robinson Flag Football was started in 2006 by Head Coach Eric Vance.
 In its first season, JV went 5-0 and Varsity 1-8 with only 28 players.
 Since then, the program has grown to the most successful sports team in school history.
 In 2014, the Knights won the FHSAA Flag Football State Championship by beating Seminole Ridge 7-6.
 In 2016, the Knights won the FHSAA 1A Flag Football State Championship by beating Harmony 20-0.
 In 2017, the Knights won the state title with a 28-6 win over Miami Edison.
 In 2018, the The Knights secured their third consecutive state championship with a 16-0 over Miami Edison.
 The Knights fourth consecutive championship was accomplished in 2019 with a 41-0, defeating Dillard.
 The Knights achieved their sixth state championship in 2021against FAMU with a 33-7.
-They have also appeared in nine consecutive state finals and were the state runners-up to Seminole Ridge in 2015.
+They have also appeared in ten consecutive state finals and were the state runners-up to Seminole Ridge in 2015.

 Our program is dedicated to instilling in our athletes lifelong skills to better them as an individual.
 We believe our student-athletes are students first and athletes second, and as such, we place a heavy emphasis on academics.
 Our team won the FHSAA Academic State Championship from 2013-2016, with an average team GPA of 3.665 in 2016.
 Many of Robinson's prom and homecoming queens in past years have been flag football players.
 The majority of our athletes play another sport at Robinson and the 2018 team had athletes from the swim, cheerleading, volleyball, soccer, lacrosse, softball and basketball teams.
 We are willing to work with all athletes to fit flag football into their schedule.

 Flag football is a spring sport, and the official flag football